Analyzing the Toffoli gate in disordered circuit QED: The Toffoli Gate in Systems with Imperfections

 and thus the first power of $\bar{H}_0T$ as well as all the higher powers approach zero in probability, hence

 Therefore, the effect of noise disappears if the characteristic frequency $\tau_c^{-1}$ is sufficiently high.

-The validity of Eq.~(\ref{eq:limUN}) can be also verified by decreasing the number of realizations, that is, performing an average with smaller samples.
-In this case, the resulting plots will be no longer smooth.
+The validity of Eq.~(\ref{eq:limUN}) can also be verified by decreasing the number of realizations, that is, performing an average with smaller samples.
+In this case, the resulting plots will no longer be smooth.
 Actually, the points in each plot are scattered around the average curve.
-However, the smoothness of the plots corresponding to high frequencies are less affected.
+However, the smoothness of the plots corresponding to high frequencies is less affected.
 In another words, the plots for higher frequencies are less sensitive to the number of realizations.

 However, using the central limit theorem, $\eta=\lim_{N \rightarrow \infty} \sum_{k=1}^{N}\epsilon^{(k)}/\sqrt{N}$ goes to a Gaussian distribution with the same mean and variance of $\epsilon^{(k)}$.
 Therefore, for finite but large $N$~\cite{dynamical_imperfections}